isomerpages/imh-predict/_i-stair/ISTAIR Procedures/iSTAIR Main study.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">Consent Taking</div>
-<div class="isomer-card-description">You will be provided with the purpose, procedures and risk of the baseline assessment process and some information about the study.
+<div class="isomer-card-description">You will be provided with information about the study such as the purpose, procedures and risk of the baseline assessment process.
 You will be given time to ask question about the baseline assessment and the study itself before providing your consent.</div>
 </div>
 </div>
 </div>